 If you’re starting a new business, it’s important to secure your brand’s presence on social media platforms, even if you don’t plan on using them right away.
 This will help prevent someone else from using your business name on those platforms and potentially creating confusion.
 Additionally, as your business grows, you may change your mind about which social media platforms to use, so it’s good to have options available.
 Take the time to secure your business name on the major social media platforms to protect your brand and give yourself flexibility in the future.

-I recommend starting your business on more visual social media platforms.
+We recommend starting your business on more visual social media platforms.
 As an event planner, you sell clients using visuals.
-Platforms such as Pinterest, Instagram, and YouTube will help you to do just that.
+Platforms such as Pinterest, Instagram, TikTok, and YouTube will help you to do just that.

 9. Build your Portfolio